Asia was traditionally home to the world's major ruby mines

 Now discoveries in Montepuez, northern Mozambique are breathing new life into the ruby market.

-and spanning more than 500 square kilometers, the Montepuez deposits have quickly become the largest source in the world, accounting for an estimated 50% of global production, according to the Gemological Institute of America
+Discovered in 2009 and spanning more than 500 square kilometers, the Montepuez deposits have quickly become the largest source in the world, accounting for an estimated 50% of global production, according to the Gemological Institute of America, (GIA).

 In the world of colored gemstones supply is everything, Harebottle says.